psycopg/psycopg/docs/from_pg2.rst

 flexibility, ease of customization.

-Builtin data types should work as expected; if you have wrapped a custom data type you should check the :ref:`Adaptation` topic.
+Builtin data types should work as expected; if you have wrapped a custom data type you should check the :ref:`adaptation` topic.

 Copy is no more file-based